EonianCoda/cmdChineseChess/README.md

 **#2018 Object Oriented Programming Course Project in NTUST**<br>

 ## Introduction
-- A chinesChess game running at windows comman line.
+- A chineseChess game running at windows comman line.
 - The project is built by visual studio 2019.
 - The game is written in C++ and the UI is implemented by windows API.
 - Features: